SACI is the oldest and most prestigious American art school in Florence.

 - Since 1975, over 10,000 students have benefited from the high educational standards offered at SACI.
 Among alumni are oscar-nominated film directors, artists who have exhibited in the London National Portrait Gallery and many other prestigious galleries worldwide, art conservators of the highest level, jewelry designers working on Hollywood productions, just to mention a few.
 For a more exhaustive list of our alumni success stories, click here.

 - SACI's Conservation Department works on many masterpieces from the Renaissance, giving students the opportunity to learn while actually restoring works by some of the greatest maestros of Italian art.
 Between 1996 and 2006 the Department fully restored the historical Chapel of Santa Maria degli Angiolini, which had been closed since 1966, when it was damaged by the flood.

 - Many extraordinary artists have exhibited in the two SACI Galleries, from fashion designer Elio Fiorucci to Proust Armchair creator Alessandro Mendini, from Audrey Flack to Beverly Pepper.
-The SACI Artists Council includes such well known international artists as Christo, Ralph Gibson, Sting, Storm Thorgerson.
+The SACI Artists Council includes such well known international artists as Christo, Ralph Gibson, and Sting.
 David Hockney honored SACI with his participation in the institution's 2008 Painted Optics Symposium.